mmesh/docs/docs/platform/automation/projects.md

+---
+title: [Automation] Projects
+description: A project is a logical group of workflows where you define common policies to be enforced on all the workflows belonging to the project.
+---

 # Projects

 The automation `workflows` are organized in `projects`.

-A project is a logical group of workflows where you define common policies to be enforced on the workflows belonging to the project.
+A project is a logical group of workflows where you define common policies to be enforced on all the workflows belonging to the project.

 ## Service Management Features